SwissDataScienceCenter/calamus/README.rst

    :target: https://github.com/SwissDataScienceCenter/calamus/actions?query=workflow%3A%22Test%2C+Integration+Tests+and+Deploy%22+branch%3Amaster

-calamus is a library built on top of marshmallow to allow (de-)Serialization of Python classes to Json-LD
+calamus is a library built on top of marshmallow to allow (de-)Serialization of Python classes to JSON-LD

 Installation